Hyperion-BT/helios-book/src/chapter_1/03_Functions.md

 add = (a: Int) -> (Int) -> Int { (b: Int) -> Int { a + b } }; ...
 ```

-> **Note:** So I *kind of* lied when I told you that functions are first-class.
-Functions can't be stored in containers or structs.
+> **Note:** So I *kind of* lied when I told you that functions are first-class: functions can't be stored in containers or structs.

 ## Example: Collatz sequence :)